 - Preheat oven to 350°F degrees (or 340°F if you are using a convection oven) and line a baking sheet with parchment paper, set aside.

-- In a mixing bowl of a stand mixer fitted with a paddle attachment, whisk together the egg and ¾ cup of Nutella until well combined.
+- In a mixing bowl whisk together the egg and ¾ cup of Nutella until well combined.
 Add flour and coffee powder until well incorporated.
-Cover bowl with plastic wrap and let rest in fridge for not more than 15 minutes (otherwise the dough will crack when forming the balls).
+Cover bowl with plastic wrap and let rest in fridge for about 15 minutes or use a baking sheet that has been chilled in the freezer.

 - Using a tablespoon, scoop out the dough and form balls placing them about 2 inches apart.